Lob2018/facebook-post-bulk-deleter/README.md

-# 🚮 facebook-post-bulk-deleter (Updated May 28, 2025)
+# 🚮 facebook-post-bulk-deleter (updated May 28, 2025)

 **Description:**
 This JavaScript script (to be pasted into the browser's developer console) allows Facebook users to mass delete their posts by automating the deletion process.